 Say hello to Tempura Wizard, You though Eggplant Wizards were bad enough?
 This guy can turn Pit into tempura and then chase him around and if he catches him, it's a One-Hit Kill.
 And how does that One-Hit Kill function?
 Well...he eatsyou.

-The Reapers have upgraded to Demonic Spider status in this game.
-They hit extremely hard and are difficult to avoid, and better yet, they can summon Reapettes that can pass through walls and paralyze you.
+The Reapers have upgraded to this from the originals.
+They hit extremely hard and are difficult to avoid, and even worse, they can summon Reapettes that can pass through walls and paralyze you.

 Clubberskulls are weak to melee attacks.
 The catch is they also use melee attacks, which can take you out quickly if you aren't careful.
 Oh, and they're fast.

-"Funny Aneurysm" Moment: Throughout the entire game, Pit has been complaining about he wanted to fly longer than five minutes and isn't happy how he has to rely on someone else to give him the power of flight.
-The fact everyone mocks him for not being able to fly doesn't help.
+Throughout the entire game, Pit has been complaining about he wanted to fly longer than five minutes and isn't happy how he has to rely on someone else to give him the power of flight.
+The fact everyone (including his own goddess) mocks him for not being able to fly, doesn't help.
 Then comes Chapter 21, where Pit flies longer than the given time in order to save Dark Pit from Chaos Kin.
 Palutena even pictures Pit talking about wanting to fly... yet his wings are burned up as a result of the heroic deed.

 Wielding a club in the Reaper Fortress can cause a conversation to start regarding it, with Pit declaring how much fun it is too smash through things with it, his obvious relish in smashing things causing Palutena to remark that she needs to stay out of smashing range.
 Come Chapter 20, and a club becomes very impractical due to how difficult it is to use it against the Chaos Kin without hitting Palutena.